Balancing Efficiency and Quality: MoEISR for Arbitrary-Scale Image Super-Resolution: Experiment

-\textbf{Qualitative Results.} Fig.~\ref{fig:3} and Fig.~\ref{fig:4} provide a comprehensive qualitative comparison on MoEISR and its associated backbone models under in-scale and out-of-scale upscaling factors.
+\textbf{Qualitative Results.} Fig.~\ref{fig:3} provides a comprehensive qualitative comparison on MoEISR and its associated backbone models under in-scale and out-of-scale upscaling factors.
 These models are trained with RDN~\cite{Authors16} as the encoder.
 It is readily apparent that MoEISR outperforms its backbone models in the reconstruction of finer details, regardless of whether the context is in-scale or out-of-scale.
 For instance, the MoEISR(LTE) -b model notably excels in reconstructing square-shaped windows, demonstrating superior performance compared to the LTE~\cite{Authors13} model on both DIV2K~\cite{Authors18} and Urban100~\cite{Authors22} datasets.
-Furthermore, as illustrated in Fig.~\ref{fig:5}, our model demonstrates a high degree of accuracy in reconstructing the window with diagonal patterns, in contrast to the window reconstructed by LTE~\cite{Authors13}.
-Fig.~\ref{fig:6} visually highlights a noticeable disparity in reconstruction quality between LIIF~\cite{Authors14} and MoEISR(LIIF) -b.
-Where LIIF~\cite{Authors14} exhibits difficulties in upscaling letters accurately, our model adeptly reconstructs the letters with minimal deformation in shape.
-The observed discrepancy in the representation of finer details is due to the effective use of the mapper within our model.
-The mapper enables our model to capture the intricate relationships between individual pixels, thereby enhancing its ability to reconstruct detailed images.
+Fig.~\ref{fig:5} visually highlights a noticeable disparity in reconstruction quality between the results of MoEISR and the backbone models.
+It is clear that our model demonstrates a high degree of accuracy in reconstructing the window with diagonal patterns, in contrast to the window reconstructed by LTE~\cite{Authors13}.
+Furthermore, LIIF~\cite{Authors14} exhibits difficulties in upscaling letters accurately, our model adeptly reconstructs the letters with minimal deformation in shape.
+The observed discrepancy in the representation of finer details is attributed to the effective utilization of the mapper, which enables our model to capture intricate relationships between individual pixels, thereby enhancing its ability to reconstruct detailed images.